 I graduated from Fairhaven and spent two months as a volunteer graduate.
 I now live with a friend.
-We are both separated from our wives, and have our kids coming over.
+We are both separated from our wives, and have our kids coming over. been given back my life.

 Tama Wilson shares his story at a recent Red Shield Appeal launch.